UoMResearchIT/r-tidyverse-digital-humanities/_episodes/02-project-intro.md

 Now we have a good directory structure we will now place/save the data file in the `data/` directory.

 > ## Challenge 1
-> Copy the gapminder data file `gapminder-FiveYearData.csv` from the [zip file you downloaded](https://github.com/mawds/r-novice-gapminder/raw/gh-pages/data/r-novice.zip) as part of the lesson set up to the `data/` folder within your project.
+> Copy the files `gapminder-FiveYearData.csv`, and `feline-data_v2.csv` files from the [zip file you downloaded](https://github.com/mawds/r-novice-gapminder/raw/gh-pages/data/r-novice.zip) as part of the lesson set up to the `data/` folder within your project.
 >
-> We will load and inspect these data later.
+> We will use these data later in the course.
 {: .challenge}